 At John Henry's Pub in Ardmore, owner Kathy Kearney got choked up, saying, "It's really hard.
 It's been tough trying to make those weekly decisions on how to keep your business open."

-The alcohol sales suspension begins at 5 p.m.
+Levine says the alcohol sales suspension begins at 5 p.m.
 Wednesday and will stay in effect through 8 a.m.
 Thanksgiving Day.
-Health officials are hoping to curb what they feel would be a rapid spread of the virus on a popular drinking night.